SocialHackersAcademy/git-workshop/README.md

 ## Branching[<sup>5,6</sup>](#references)

-There are several branching strategies, but we'll briefly see the basics of Gitflow since it's the most popular.
+There are several b ranching strategies, but we'll briefly see the basics of Gitflow since it's the most popular.

 - `main` (or `master): We consider origin/master to be the main branch where the source code of HEAD always reflects a production-ready state.
 - `develop`: We consider origin/develop to be the main branch where the source code of HEAD always reflects a state with the latest delivered development changes for the next release.